Newry & Mourne www.newryandmourne.gov.uk

 Mobile (00353) 872646415

-Kilbroney Forest Park Rostrevor: nearby there is a vast expanse of scenic woodland and Public Park providing riverside walks, football pitches, Tennis Courts, barbecue facilities, picnic and children’s play area with restaurant.
+Kilbroney Forest Park Rostrevor: nearby is a vast expanse of scenic woodland and Public Park providing riverside walks, football pitches, Tennis Courts, barbecue facilities, picnic and children’s play area with restaurant.

 Carlingford Lough: George Bernard Shaw summed it up well in declaring Carlingford Bay as "more beautiful than the Bay of Naples and nature has smiled kindly on it"

 Cranfield Bay: (6 miles East.
-A2) - Nearest sandy beach - blue flag quality – suitable for swimming and all other water activities.
+A2) - nearest sandy beach - blue flag quality – suitable for swimming and all other water activities.